 I love this early stage.

-The possibilites are endless and you need to figure out how to create something people love.
+The possibilities are endless.
+You’re able to figure out how to create something people love.
 This can be a fresh idea for a business or even new features for an existing product.

-Consumer ideas focused on emotion, entertainment and leisure are more difficult to validate compare to products that businesses buy.
+Consumer ideas focused on emotion, entertainment, and leisure are more difficult to validate compared to products that businesses buy.

 Businesses directly pay for the products they use.
 A person’s job at work is dependent on getting things done in their company.
 This validation process will be most useful to you when you’re validating ideas that target other businesses as customers.